gohugoio/hugo/content/en/getting-started/glossary.md

 An [array](#array), [slice](#slice), or [map](#map).

+###### content adapter

+A template that dynamically creates pages when building a site.
+For example, use a content adapter to create pages from a remote data source such as JSON, TOML, YAML, or XML.
+See&nbsp;[details](/content-management/content-adapters/).

 ###### content format

 A markup language for creating content.
 Typically Markdown, but may also be HTML, AsciiDoc, Org, Pandoc, or reStructuredText.
 See&nbsp;[details](/content-management/formats/).